 depending upon how other threads handle the termination errors.

-If the thread termination is the result of an abort and the abort is immediate, there is nothing that can be done within the aborted thread to prepare data for return to master tasks, except possibly the management thread or OS notifies others that the event occurred.
+If the thread termination is the result of an abort and the abort is immediate, there is nothing that can be done within the aborted thread to prepare data for return to master tasks, except possibly the management thread (or operating system) notifies other threads that the event occurred.
 If the aborted thread was holding resources or performing active updates when aborted, then any direct access by other threads to such locks, resources or memory may result in corruption of those threads or of the complete system, up to and including arbitrary code execution.

 Arbitrary execution of random code is distinct possibility from some kinds of termination errors, but arbitrary execution of known code is not likely since it is hard to determine where nonterminating threads will be in their execution when the terminating thread notification is delivered.